domoritz/csv2parquet/Readme.md

         --max-read-records <max-read-records>
             The number of records to infer the schema from.
 All rows if not present.
-            If max-read-records is set to zero, then the schema will infer all string types.
+            Setting max-read-records to zero, will stop schema inference.
+All the columns will be string typed.

         --max-row-group-size <max-row-group-size>                  Sets max size for a row group --max-statistics-size <max-statistics-size>